MustafaAamir/pscompiler/README.md

 - File handling: READFILE, WRITEFILE, OPENFILE, CLOSEFILE

 # Problems
-Insufficient support for FOR loops.
+- Insufficient support for FOR loops.
 Increment value is +1 by default, therefore only loops going in the positive direction are allowed.
 Loops in the negative direction could be implemented by adding an addtional LT & GT comparison before the loop commences, and emiting the appropriate comparison operator (LesserEqual || GreaterEqual) based on the result.
+- Project architecture needs refactoring.
+ErrorReporter should be a seperate global entity to ensure configurability, i.e. enabling logging or lowercase lexing via command-line arguments.